Video-making best practices

-Aside from your app itself, your demo video is one of the most important (and exciting) elements of your software portfolio!
-In fact, it’s often one of the first things that those checking out your software will review.
+Aside from your app itself, your demo video is one of the most important (and exciting) elements of your submission/portfolio piece!
+In fact, it’s often one of the first things that judges, voters, and those checking out your software will review.

-As you create your demo video, we recommend keeping the following best-practices in mind:
+As you create your demonstration video, we recommend keeping the following best-practices in mind:

 If you’re entering your video as part of a submission to a hackathon, don’t wait until the last minute to upload it.
 Keep in mind that the time it takes to upload/process a video on YouTube, Vimeo, or Youku varies greatly depending on the format of your original video, file size, upload traffic and Internet connection speed.
 As such, uploading your video could take anywhere from a few minutes to several hours or more.

 Edit.
 The great thing about digital videomaking is that you can show viewers only the best parts.
 Edit out the messy stuff, if you can, and don’t be afraid to do multiple takes.

 Get organized.
 Write out a script of what you’ll say/show in your video, rehearse it before recording and keep in mind all of the above!

 We also recommend checking out these additional resources: